Skip to content

 Frequently asked questions

-We cover 5 Antigua and Barbuda visa routes across the work, study, family, business, and residence categories.
+We cover 5 Antigua and Barbuda visa routes in these categories: citizenship by investment and sponsored work.
 Each one links to its primary government source and carries a last-reviewed date.

 4 of the 5 Antigua and Barbuda routes we cover can be pursued without an employer sponsor, which helps if you do not have a job offer yet.
 The remaining 1 are employer-sponsored.